-Wes Block is a detective who's put on the case of a serial killer.
-His victims are young and pretty women, which he rapes and murders.
-The murders are getting personal when the killer chooses victims who are acquaintances of Block.
+Wes Block is a detective who's put on the case of a serial killer whose victims are young and pretty women, that he rapes and murders.
+The killings are getting personal when the killer chooses victims who are acquaintances of Block.
 Even his daughters are threatened.
 Written by

 Tony Kessen <email@example.com>

 There was talk, rumors and rumblings that Clint Eastwood might get his first ever Academy Award nomination for this film.
 Then, there was some shock and surprise when Eastwood wasn't Oscar nominated.
 See more »